Multilingual Large Language Models Are Not (Yet) Code-Switchers: Results and Discussion

-Our observation of finetuned models in the LID task is similar to the machine translation task: they outperform prompting methods on multilingual LLMs by a significant margin.
+Our observation of fine-tuned models in the LID task is similar to the MT task: they outperform prompting methods on multilingual LLMs by a significant margin.
 In Table~\ref{tab:results_all}, we report 5-shots instead of 0-shot prompting results for LID tasks as 0-shot results are all 0 for both language datasets and across all models.
 The multilingual LLMs are not able to understand the natural language instruction that requires them to generate outputs in a specific format like \texttt{[ token | tag ]} word by word.
-When prepending more in-context examples in the instruction, we observe various performance improvements across different models.
-For results on few-shot learning for the LID task, please refer to Section \ref{sec:few-shot}.
+When prepending more in-context examples in the instruction, we observe slight performance improvements across different models.
+For results on few-shot experiments for LID, please refer to Section \ref{sec:few-shot}.